dj9aj/jack-todo-app/README.md

 - User can view their todo tasks and the data should persist after a page refresh
 - User can mark their tasks as complete/incomplete

+To run the application locally, please run the following commands once you have cloned the repository:
+- npm install
+- npm run dev

 If given more time, I would implement the following:

 ### Unit tests for React components